ArinaOwl/botfront-documentation/guide/onscreen_guidance/highlighting.md

 Now we need to let Botfront know which element of the page to highlight.
 Open your website in a different tab and enable the chrome extension you installed in the previous step by clicking the icon in your extensions bar.
-You should see a small blue rectangle:
+You should see a small blue rectangle: [Watch a video](https://drive.google.com/file/d/1dnpw-jXvsujbBGyK2NNp74vHKloCqNh1/view?usp=sharing)

 <video autoplay muted loop width="200px" controls>
   <source src="../../videos/guiding_enabling_extension.m4v" type="video/mp4"/>
   Your browser does not support the video tag.